atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-best-practices.md

 [![How to Design a Dashboard](https://dataschool.com/assets/images/book-covers/how-to-design-a-dashboard.png)](/how-to-design-a-dashboard/)

-In short - for key dashboards that you'll be continually monitoring spend some time in pen and paper first, outlining exactly what you want to see and how.
+In short - when creating key dashboards that you'll be continually monitoring spend some time in pen and paper first, outlining exactly what you want to see and how.
 It will save you a lot of time and result in a considerably more useful dashboard.

 ## Summary